-- 23. All system panels, controls, pull stations, and cabinets shall be made tamper-resistant using a lock keyed-alike to a standard key typical of the chosen manufacturer.
-A minimum of ten keys of each type plus one spare set for the Fire Department access box shall be provided to the Owner. - 24.
+- 23. All system panels, controls, pull stations, and cabinets shall be made tamper-resistant using a lock keyed-alike to a standard key typical of the chosen manufacturer. - 24.
 The annunciator panel shall be modular in design, reflecting all status audible and visual indicators the same as the main FACP, with a minimum eighty-character alpha-numeric LCD display.
 It shall have review function capability and alarm reset/silence secured by key switch.
 The annunciator shall be housed within a NEMA-rated enclosure, where appropriate. - 25.
 Manual stations shall be non-coded, double-action, flushmounted, and on the manufacturer's specified box.
 Breakrods are prohibited.
 The system standard key is required for reset.
 Acceptable devices include Safety Technology International (STI), model number STI-1100, or equivalent. - 26.
 Detectors and sensors shall use point addressable bases, allowing detectors to be interchangeable via twist-lock mounting.
 Each detector/detector base must incorporate a steady-state light to indicate if it is in alarm.
 The unplugged detector shall be capable of normal handling without damage.